yottaawesome/fsnd-project-3/README.md

   * Disable `default` site: `sudo a2dissite 000-default.conf`.
   * Enable `bookshelf` app: `sudo a2ensite bookshelf.conf`.
   * Restart Apache2: `sudo systemctl restart apache2`.

+## Potential improvements

+* Use [`mod_wsgi-express`](https://pypi.org/project/mod_wsgi/) instead of having to configure `mod_wsgi` and Apache2 the traditional way.
+* Run `mod_wsgi` as a daemon using a different account, so that if that account gets mapped to a PostgreSQL user, that account can only read one database, which minimises damage if the process ever gets compromised.
+* Containerize the app with Docker, and use Apache2 or nginx on the server as a reverse proxy to the hosted container.
+I regard this to be the ideal setup.

 ## Resources used